xili7/UCD-Schedule/README.md

 1. Open [bookmarklet.js](bookmarklet.js) and copy the whole file.
 2. Make a new bookmark in your browser and paste what you copied as the URL.
-  You can any anything as the name of the bookmark.
+  The name of the bookmark can be anything.
   IMPORTANT: The URL should start with **javascript:**
   If you don't see it at the beginning of the URL you pasted, add it back.
 3. Go to [my.ucdavis.edu](my.ucdavis.edu), and login your UCD account.